What Types of Offerings Does StartEngine Allow?

 - NOTE: Any equity token a company offers must be explicitly authorized in the company’s corporate documents (articles of incorporation or operating agreement), including the name of the token and all rights and preferences.

-- Common Equity Token: This structure is comparable to standard common stock offering, to be issued via blockchain instead of book entry.
+- Common Equity Token: This structure is comparable to a standard common stock offering, to be issued via blockchain instead of book entry.
 Dilution follows the same method as standard common stock, and investors realize gains in the same way.

 - Real Agreement for Tokens and Equity (RATE): RATE offerings typically include some form of equity (i.e. stock or membership units) and an additional right to a token included in the Offering as an added perk.